jingtao-lbl/PeatSnowImpactCALM-ALT/README.md

 # PeatSnowImpactCALM-ALT
 This package contains data inventory and codes associated with the paper below:

 Tao, Jing, William J. Riley, and Qing Zhu.
-"Evaluating the Impact of Peat Soils and Snow Schemes on Simulated Active Layer Thickness at pan-Arctic Permafrost Sites"
+"Evaluating the impact of peat soils and snow schemes on simulated active layer thickness at pan-Arctic permafrost sites."
+Environmental Research Letters 19, no. 5 (2024): 054027. https://doi.org/10.1088/1748-9326/ad38ce